meituan-longcat/UNO-Bench/README.md

 </div></font>

 ## 👀 UNO-Bench Overview
 Multimodal Large Language Models are advancing from uni-modal to omni-modal understanding, integrating visual, audio, and language modalities.
 However, the relationship between uni-modal and omni-modal performance needs clarification, necessitating thorough evaluation to enhance omni model intelligence.
 We introduce **UNO-Bench**, a novel benchmark that evaluates both uni-modal and omni-modal capabilities.
-It includes 3730 human-curated samples across 44 task types and features an innovative multi-step open-ended question type for assessing complex reasoning.
+It includes 3730 human curated samples, with 98% cross-modality solvability, across 44 task types, and features an innovative multi-step open-ended question type for assessing complex reasoning.
 Additionally, we propose a general scoring model supporting 6 question types for automatic evaluation with 95% accuracy.
-Experimental results reveal a compositional law between omni-modal and uni-modal performance, with omni-modal capability acting as a bottleneck for weak models but promoting synergy in strong models.
+Experimental results reveal a **Compositional Law** between omni-modal and uni-modal performance, with omni-modal capability acting as a bottleneck for weak models but promoting synergy in strong models.

 <div>
 <p align="center">